The-Bin-Project/thebinproject.org/README.md

 # Project Bin 🌱

 ## Project Overview
-**Project Bin** is a UWCSEA East Initiative aimed at reducing food waste in canteens, with a specific focus on Singapore's school and hawker centers.
+**Project Bin** is a UWCSEA Initiative aimed at reducing food waste in canteens, with a specific focus on Singapore's school and hawker centers.
 Our project is dedicated to addressing the global issue of food waste, particularly in canteens and similar food-serving establishments.

 ## The Idea 🌟
 We are committed to minimizing food waste in Singapore's 180 schools and 115 hawker centers.
 Our approach combines data analytics and behavioral economics to understand and reduce food wastage.